Cylos9/simple_dynamics_simulator/README.md

+# Simple Dynamic Model Simulator

-This package provide a simple framework for defining dynamic models, simulating with control inputs, and visualizing the simulation result in both graphs and animation.
-The package is designed to be simple and easy to use, and it is suitable for educational purposes.
-An example of a tractor trailer model is provided.
+This package offers a simple framework for defining dynamic models, simulating them with control inputs using the Fourth-order Runge Kutta method, and visualizing the simulation results through graphs and animations.
+It is designed to be user-friendly and is ideal for educational purposes.

+> An example of a tractor trailer model is provided.

 ![hardware configuration](images/tractor_trailer_demo.gif)